Milivoj Ašner: Efforts to prosecute

 and was considered by the Simon Wiesenthal Center as the fourth most wanted Nazi at large.

 In June 2008, the then controversial Governor of Carinthia, Jörg Haider, praised Ašner's family as friendly and said of Ašner that "he's lived peacefully among us for years, and he should be able to live out the twilight of his life with us".
 This provoked further criticism, with Efraim Zuroff of the Simon Wiesenthal Center saying that Haider's views reflected "the political atmosphere which exists in Austria and which in certain circles is extremely sympathetic to suspected Nazi war criminals".

 In an interview that aired in Croatia on 19 June 2008, Ašner acknowledged that he was involved in deportations, but maintained that those who were deported were taken not to death camps, as is generally believed, but to their homelands instead.
 He claimed his conscience was clear and that he was willing to go on trial in Croatia, but also asserted that his health was a problem.
 In an examination in the same week, it was again decided he was mentally unfit.
 Zuroff expressed the suspicion that Ašner was pretending or exaggerating regarding his condition.

 Death

-Milivoj Ašner died on 14 June 2011 in his room in a Caritas nursing home in Klagenfurt.
+Ašner died on 14 June 2011 in his room in a Caritas nursing home in Klagenfurt.
 His death was announced on 20 June 2011.